Parking permits and garages

 Parking a larger vehicle

-If you want to park a vehicle other than a car – such as a van, caravan, lorry, trailer or boat – please contact Peabody Direct who will contact your neighbourhood manager to request written permission.
+If you want to park a vehicle other than a car – such as a van, caravan, lorry, trailer or boat – please contact our Customer Service team who will get in touch with your neighbourhood manager to request written permission.

 Please note: Your vehicle must be roadworthy and not be a health and safety risk or cause a public nuisance.
 Also, you must not carry out repairs to any vehicle on Peabody land that could cause a nuisance or damage property.